-So, according to Fares Kilzie, to the question that Russia will export, we should not be responsible at all - we just need to create conditions for the same Chinese people to organize the production of the products they need.
-"Why do we have to offer something or impose on the Chinese? - let them decide that we have to supply them or jointly process them, - he says.
-"Under this scheme, we are already working with Europeans: you want to produce Volkswagens in the Kaluga region - come, localize production and release, not only for the Russian market, but also, if desired, for export."
+So, according to Fares Kilzie, to the question that Russia will export, we should not answer at all - we just need to create conditions for the same Chinese people to organize the production of the products that they need.
+"Why do we have to offer something or impose on the Chinese?
+"Let them decide for themselves whether we should supply them or jointly process them," he says.
+"Under this scheme, we are already working with Europeans: you want to produce Volkswagens in the Kaluga region - come, localize production and release, not only for the Russian market, but, if desired, for export."

-This logic is quite justified, given that the devaluation of the ruble has contributed significantly to the localization of production in Russia by many European companies (another thing is that, more often than not, these are not very high-profile projects that do not cause resonance outside their industries).
-A private, but characteristic example: back in the 2015 year, that is, at the height of the "sanction war" with the European Union, the Moscow region plant of the Slovenian pharmaceutical holding Krka soon after launching the new stage first put its products on the EU market (to Portugal) for the first time in its history.
+This logic is fully justified, given that the devaluation of the ruble has contributed significantly to the localization of production in Russia by many European companies (another thing is that, more often than not, these are not very high-profile projects that do not resonate outside their industries).
+A private but characteristic example: as early as in the 2015 year, that is, at the height of the "sanction war" with the European Union, the Moscow region plant of the Slovenian pharmaceutical holding Krka soon after launching the new stage first put its products on the EU market (to Portugal) for the first time in its history.
 There is no doubt that many other foreign investors, including the Chinese, also have similar expectations, the last wave of investment in the Russian Federation is connected with the increase in exports.

-"Today, we must quickly take advantage of the fact that China has already fully realized the unrewarding of its investments in such countries as Pakistan, Myanmar, Venezuela, Ecuador - and the volume of investments in the projects of the New Silk Road is sharply reduced," says Fares Kilzie. - This circumstance must be used: those projects that can be offered to the Chinese in Russia are 10 times better than investments in the Third World countries.
-But it is necessary to create conditions for consolidation in the first ten countries, where China invests.
+"Today, we must quickly take advantage of the fact that China has already fully realized the unrewarding of its investments in such countries as Pakistan, Myanmar, Venezuela, Ecuador - and the volume of investment in the New Silk Road projects is sharply reduced," says Fares Kilzie. - This circumstance must be used: those projects that can be offered to the Chinese in Russia are 10 times better than investments in the "third world" countries.
+But it is also necessary to create conditions for consolidation in the first ten countries, where China invests.
 Xi Jinping is coming to Moscow in July, and it is very important to offer the Chinese people the real conditions and responsible people for joint projects by this time. "

-But there is also a different picture of the prospects for non-primary exports, implying that we will give the answer to the main question ("what to export?")
-Ourselves, and clearly going beyond obvious trends.
-According to Vladimir Guryanov, the head of the Coordination Council of the Russian Union of Industrialists and Entrepreneurs for the NCFD, the idea of increasing non-primary exports is directly related to the three options for the future for the Russian economy: either its inertial raw material specialization that leads to "Latin American" reality, or "pupation" into a quasi-independent "world-economy" By the type of the USSR, or the transition from balancing between the semi-periphery and the periphery of the global economy to the "club" of the central economies of the world.
-"It is around the choice of the vector of the country's further movement that the political struggle and the corresponding struggle of economic groups of influence are underway," Guryanov said.
+But there is also a different picture of the prospects for non-primary exports, implying that the answer to the main question ("what to export?")
+Will be given by us, and clearly going beyond obvious trends.
+In the opinion of Vladimir Guryanov, the head of the Coordination Council of the Russian Union of Industrialists and Entrepreneurs for the NCFD, the idea of increasing non-primary exports is directly related to the three options for the future for the Russian economy: either its inertial raw material specialization leading to "Latin American" reality, or "pupating" into a quasi-independent "world-economy" by the type of the USSR, or the transition from balancing between the semi-periphery and the periphery of the global economy in the "club" of the central economies of the world.
+"It is precisely around the choice of the vector of the country's further movement that the political struggle and the corresponding struggle of economic groups of influence are underway," Guryanov said.

-Therefore, believes Guryanov, the mark of the correct way of development of the economy means the Ministry of Industry and Trade of the Russian Federation - the growth of exports and the reduction of imports in the segment of high-tech goods, where it is possible to balance the above contradictions between the tasks of non-primary exports and import substitution (the domestic market often can not provide the necessary volume of demand for high-tech products) .
-However, the representative of the Russian Union of Industrialists and Entrepreneurs emphasizes, not only the growth of investments in the production of high-tech goods is important, without which their exports are impossible - the public's attitude to this is even more important.
+Therefore, believes Guryanov, the marker of the correct way of economic development is designated by the Ministry of Industry and Trade of the Russian Federation - growth of exports and reduction of imports in the segment of high-tech goods, where it is possible to balance the above contradictions between the tasks of non-primary exports and import substitution (the domestic market often can not provide the necessary volume of demand for high-tech products) .
+However, the representative of the Russian Union of Industrialists and Entrepreneurs stresses, it is important not only to increase investment in the production of high-tech goods, without which their exports are impossible - the public's attitude to this is even more important.